tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

  Version History
 -----------------

+1.48:
+- NEW: Widget's depth Back and Forward buttons will now swap depth rather than just set it.
+- FIX: UITextList will now handle resized text labels correctly.

 1.47:
 - NEW: Added a new example (8) showing how to create a simple menu system.
 - NEW: Added an example script that adds a typewriter effect to labels.